Emmit Stussy: 2010–2011

 In Eden Prairie, Minnesota, the self-proclaimed "Parking Lot King of Minnesota" Emmit Stussy celebrates his 25th wedding anniversary.
 Emmit's younger, less successful brother Ray (also McGregor) asks him for money.
 Emmit refuses the request.
 They discuss their past and it is revealed that their father, upon his death, bequeathed to Emmit a Corvette Stingray and to Ray a collection of rare, valuable stamps.
 Ray ended up with the Corvette, and still drives it though it is showing its age, and Emmit got the stamp collection, which he sold to start his business.
 Ray feels that Emmit took advantage of him to get the better deal; Emmit disputes this perspective.
 Ray is a St. Cloud parole officer who needs money to marry his new fiancée (and parolee) Nikki Swango (Mary Elizabeth Winstead), and thinks he can get it by selling the last stamp in the collection.

 Giving up on asking Emmit for money, Ray manipulates a parolee, Maurice LeFay (Scoot McNairy), who has failed his drug test and therefore faces revocation of parole, into stealing the stamp from Emmit.
 However, on his way to Emmit's house, a stoned Maurice loses the paper on which Ray had written the address; trying to remember, Maurice confuses the town of Eden Prairie with Eden Valley, and, remembering only the name Emmit Stussy, finds in a phone book the address of an E. Stussy, who, unbeknownst to him, has no relation whatsoever with the Stussy brothers.
 Maurice kills Ennis Stussy (Scott Hylands), the stepfather of Eden Valley police chief Gloria Burgle (Carrie Coon).

 Meanwhile, Nikki suggests Ray make peace with his brother while she steals the stamp.
 He visits Emmit and the two awkwardly wish each other well, which gives Nikki enough time to search Emmit's home office.
 However, Emmit had already moved the stamp, replacing it with a picture of a donkey.
 Nikki mistakenly believes that Emmit meant this as an insult to Ray (he had in fact sent the frame out to be repaired after a cleaning lady damaged it).
-Enraged, she leaves a used tampon in one of his desk drawers, where she also finds details of a safety deposit box Emmit holds.
+Enraged, she leaves a used tampon in one of his desk drawers, where she also finds details of a safe deposit box Emmit holds.
 Emmit's business partner Sy Feltz (Michael Stuhlbarg) convinces him to cut Ray off financially.
 Ray and Nikki retaliate by stealing $10,000 from Emmit's bank accounts, then film a sex tape disguised as Emmit and a prostitute, which they send to Emmit's wife Stella (Linda Kash), who promptly leaves Emmit and takes their daughter, Grace.